localstack/docs/content/en/getting-started/auth-token/index.md

 ### Invalid License

-This issue occurs if there's no valid license linked to your account, possibly due to expiration or if it has not been assigned to you.
-You can check your license status on the [My License page](https://app.localstack.cloud/workspace/my-license) in the LocalStack Web Application.
+The issue may occur if there is no valid license linked to your account due to expiration or if the license has not been assigned.
+You can check your license status in the LocalStack Web Application on the [My License page](https://app.localstack.cloud/workspace/my-license).

 ### License Server Unreachable